edubart/nelua-lang/docs/pages/libraries.md

 - In case the value has the `__new` metamethod, it will be called immediately after the allocation.
 - In case the value has a finalizer, and the allocator supports finalizers, such as `GCAllocator`, the value is marked to be finalized when deallocated.
+- In case the value record size is 0, a valid pointer (different from nullptr) is guaranteed to be returned.

 ### Allocator:delete